Workers' Comp for the Self-Employed

 In some instances, it's beneficial for employers to hire self-employed workers who have their own coverage.
 When ICs not covered by workers' comp are injured in the course of performing work for a company, they may either sue for injuries or resolve the matter in arbitration.
 Depending on the injury risks of the particular job, the contracting company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.

 But sole proprietors who neither work with companies nor hire subcontractors still may want to consider purchasing workers' comp insurance.
 For example, consider an independent chimney sweep who works alone.
-If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for at least several weeks.
+If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for several weeks, at least.
 Even if he has medical insurance, the time away from work could be financially crippling without workers' comp coverage.

 Workers' Comp for the Self-Employed: How To Get It

 If you work in a high-risk job, such as one that requires physical labor, you may want to purchase your own workers' compensation insurance policy.
 In general, higher-risk jobs are those that require more labor.
 However, even freelance writers, for instance, may be asked to carry workers' comp insurance as a condition of the contract.

-Finding a policy for freelancers and other self-employed individuals may prove difficult.
+Finding a policy for freelancers and other self-employed individuals may prove difficult, though.
 Large insurers may not see the point in selling such relatively small policies.
 But private firms that do offer such policies typically base the cost on the type of profession.
 Additionally, most states also have workers' compensation funds for those unable to buy a policy on the voluntary market (often referred to as the "insurer of last resort").
 These include the State Compensation Insurance Fund in California and the Workers' Compensation Trust Fund in Massachusetts.

 Questions About Workers' Comp and Self-Employment?
 An Attorney Can Help